Sharp bounds and testability of a Roy model of STEM major choices: Introduction

-The object of the present article is to characterize this empirical content, with special emphasis on the joint distribution of potential outcomes.
-This implies considering distributional features of outcomes, which are important if one is to evaluate the effect of self-selection on wage inequality, as Roy initially intended; see \citeasnoun{CHN:2006} for a discussion.
+The object of the present article is to characterize this empirical content, with special emphasis on the joint distribution of potential outcomes and testability of the Roy selection mechanism.
+This implies considering distributional features of outcomes, which are important if one is to evaluate the effect of self-selection on wage inequality, as Roy initially intended; see \cite{CHN:2006} for a discussion.
 It further implies considering joint distributional aspects.
-As \citeasnoun{Heckman:92} noted early on, information on the joint distribution is necessary to evaluate welfare implications of policy changes to the relative price of skills on choices and outcomes.
-Correlation between outcomes can be important to policy evaluation, as discussed in \citeasnoun{CHH:2002}, as can the difference between potential outcomes or the distribution of outcomes conditional on the chosen sector.
+As \cite{Heckman:92} noted, information on the joint distribution is necessary to evaluate welfare implications of policy changes that affect the relative price of skills in both sectors.
+Correlation between outcomes can be important to policy evaluation, as discussed in \cite{CHH:2002}, as can the difference between potential outcomes or the distribution of outcomes conditional on the chosen sector.
 In all such cases, the joint distribution of potential outcomes is the relevant object to characterize.
-We refer to \citeasnoun{Heckman:2010}, \citeasnoun{HSC:97}, and \citeasnoun{AH:2007} for in-depth discussions of this issue.
+We refer to \cite{Heckman:2010}, \cite{HSC:97}, and \cite{AH:2007} for in-depth discussions of this issue.

-We devote a considerable amount of attention to the case with binary outcomes, which we call the {\em binary Roy model}.
+We devote a considerable amount of attention to the case with binary outcomes, which we call the {\em binary outcomes Roy model}.
 The reason is twofold.
 First, the identification failure is starker with binary outcomes, and the characterization of the joint distribution is easier to derive and explain in the binary case, before it is extended to the more general cases of discrete, continuous or mixed discrete and continuous outcomes.
-Second, the case of discrete outcomes has received very little attention in the Roy model literature.
+Second, the case of discrete outcomes has received very little attention in the Roy model literature, \cite{Poirier:80} and \cite{AHV:2005} being notable exceptions.
 Most of this literature concerns the case of continuous outcomes and many applications, where outcomes are discrete, fall outside its scope.
-They include analysis of the effects of different training programs on the ability to secure employment, of competing medical treatments or surgical procedures on survival, of higher education on migration and of competing policies on schooling decisions in developing countries among numerous others.
+They include analysis of the effects of different training programs on the ability to secure employment, of competing medical treatments or surgical procedures on survival, and of competing policies on schooling decisions in developing countries among numerous others.
 The Roy model is still highly relevant to those applications, but very little is known of its empirical content in such cases.